Skip to content

 \[ \limsup_{n\rightarrow\infty}p_{jj}(n)>0 \]

-for positive recurrent state, without considering period.
+without considering period.

-Define \(N_j(n)\) to be the number of reaching \(j\) in \(\{X_1,\cdots,X_n\}\), also called Sojourn Time.
+In number of visits in n steps, we have already defined \(N_{j}(n)\) to be the number of reaching \(j\) in \(n\) steps, which is also called Sojourn number.

-Define \(T_1\) to be the number of steps for reaching \(j\) at the first time. \(T_k\) to be the number of steps for reaching \(j\) at \(k\) times after reaching \(j\) at \(k-1\) times.
+Define \(T_1\) to be the number of steps for reaching \(j\) at the first time, and \(T_k\) to be the number of steps for reaching \(j\) at \(k\) times after reaching \(j\) at \(k-1\) times.
 So by time-homogeneous property, we have \(T_1,\cdots,T_k,\cdots\) are mutually independent and follow the same distribution, i.e. first hitting time \(T_j\), that is,

 \[ P(T_k=n)=f_{jj}(n), \quad n=1,2,\cdots,\forall k=1,2,\cdots \]